 Achieving a D-cup in Small Breasted Patients

 Patients with naturally small breasts who wish to achieve a dramatically larger cup size are at higher risk of post-surgical complications.
 This is because surgeons must create a larger pocket for the implants, and a larger amount of dissection is required.
-Some of the complications that can occur when large breast implants are placed include:
+Some of the difficulties that can occur when large breast implants are placed include:

 - Thinning of the skin